 - Duration: (2) The amount of time the option will take, in minutes, hours or days (3).This will affect availability if you’re using resource management.

-There are also a few advanced options to configure here, if they’re relevant to your option:
+There are also a few advanced options to configure here, if they’re relevant to your option.
+These aren’t mandatory, so you can skip them if they aren’t relevant to your business:

 - Deposit: (1) The amount you want to collect from the customer at the time of booking, if it’s less than the full amount.

-- Set Status: (3) If you don’t want booking statuses to be determined by payment status, you can set a different default status here.
+- Set Status: (4) If you don’t want booking statuses to be determined by payment completion, you can set a different default status here.

 Choosing availability types